pdubroy/tree-walk/README.md

 A preorder traversal visits the nodes in the tree in a top-down fashion: first the root node is visited, then all of its child nodes are recursively visited.
-`_.walk.postorder` does the opposite, calling the visitor function for a node only after visiting all of its child nodes.
+`postorder` does the opposite, calling the visitor function for a node only after visiting all of its child nodes.

 Collection Functions
 --------------------

-The \_.walk module provides versions of most of the [Underscore collection functions](http://underscorejs.org/#collections), with some small differences that make them better suited for operating on trees.
-For example, you can use `_.walk.filter` to get a list of all the strings in a tree:
+This module provides versions of most of the [Underscore collection functions](http://underscorejs.org/#collections), with some small differences that make them better suited for operating on trees.
+For example, you can use `filter` to get a list of all the strings in a tree:

+    var walk = require('tree-walk');
-    _.walk.filter(_.walk.preorder, _.isString);
+    walk.filter(walk.preorder, _.isString);

-Like many other functions in _.walk, the argument to `filter` is a function indicating in what order the nodes should be visited.
+Like many other functions in this module, the argument to `filter` is a function indicating in what order the nodes should be visited.
 Currently, only `preorder` and `postorder` are supported.